Concordium/concordium.github.io/source/shared/net/guides/multisig-transfer.rst

 #.
 Select **Send GTU with a schedule**.

 #.
-Select the relevant proposer.
-You’ll see a list of all the identities that you’re the custodian of.
-When you select an identity, the **Transactions Details** in the left pane are updated with the identity information and the current transaction expiry time.
+All multi-signature accounts are displayed.
+Select the relevant sender account from the list of available accounts, and then select **Continue**.
 You'll be able to change the expiry time later in this process.
 Use the scrollbar if you can't see all the information.
 Select **Continue**.

 #.
-Select the relevant sender account from the list of available accounts, and then select **Continue**.

-#.
 In **Amount**, enter the amount of GTU you want to transfer.
 If the amount you want to transfer including the transfer fee exceeds the amount in your account, you’ll see a message saying **Insufficient funds**.
 This means that there's not enough GTU in the account and you’ll have to change the amount.
-Also, the amount must be greater than zero.
+(The amount must also be greater than zero.)
 In the **Transaction details** under **Amount**, you can see the estimated fee.
 Select **Continue**.

 #.
 Select the relevant recipient from the list.
 If there are many recipients in the list, you can use search to find the right recipient.
 Select **Continue**.
+You can now set up a release schedule.

 #.
 Set the **Transaction expiry** time.
 Select **Continue**.
-You can now set up a release schedule.

 ..
 Note::
    You must submit proposals to the chain within the last 2 hours up to the expiry date, so take this into consideration, when you set the expiry time.
 It's important that you leave enough time for the co-signers to return their signatures in time.